 PICKPOCKETS – Finally, always beware of pickpockets in crowded places.
 We highly recommend trying to blend in when you travel but also being prepared with the right gear to keep you safe.
 Pickpocket-proof clothing doesn’t scream “tourist” like the old days, and anti-theft handbags and anti-theft backpacks are a great travel investment for peace of mind.

-See our complete guide to The Best Travel Safety Tips & Anti Theft Travel Gear for tips on staying safe in New York and the best ways to protect your valuables without standing out.
+See our Safe Travel Tips and Guides on staying safe in New York and the best ways to protect your valuables without standing out.